Ram-N/generative_art/README.md

 -----

-Please look through the directories above.
+Please look through the directories in this repo, and check out the `images` folder in each.
 There are many 'experiments' for which I haven't yet added the descriptions.